 You need to consider the reputation of the business and the impact that losing users’ trust would have.
-The risks can be very high for certain types of mobile applications, such as a mobile banking app.
-In these scenarios, native mobile development would be a better route.
+The risks can be very high for certain types of mobile applications, such as banking apps.
+In these scenarios, native mobile development would be a better choice.
 It provides many built-in security features, including file encryption and intelligent fraud detection using specific OS libraries.
 While cross-platform mobile development is ideal for getting the app to market faster, native apps provide superior security, stability, and scalability.

 Mobile apps can have high compute requirements — especially for games.
 For apps that need accelerated performance, native mobile development is often the best fit.
 Using cross-platform frameworks in this scenario would require extra effort and native app expertise.
 Optimizing performance for a specific operating system enables you to ensure your application runs as efficiently and effectively as possible.

 Some companies have higher budgets than others to develop mobile apps.
 For lower budgets, opt for cross-platform apps, as you only need a small team.
-Additionally, cross-platform development allows you to keep costs in check by reusing your code and projects.
+Cross-platform development also allows you to keep costs in check by reusing your code and projects.

 To create a successful, stable, and well-received mobile application, you need to determine which operating system — or systems — you want your application to be compatible with.
-Although both native and cross-platform development methods can be used for Android and iOS operating systems, the tools, methods, benefits, and drawbacks accompanying each method should be considered when developing a mobile application.
+Although you can use both native and cross-platform development methods for Android and iOS operating systems, make sure you consider the tools, methods, benefits, and drawbacks for each method when developing your mobile application.

 Whether your users are on Android or iOS operating systems, you need to ensure you create your application with security, performance, and scalability in mind.
-There is no one-size-fits-all solution to developing an application.
-Neither cross-platform nor native development will be best-suited to every mobile application and every use case.
-You should continually assess the unique needs of each mobile app project to determine if it is better suited for native or cross-platform, and consider the future plans for the application even when you are just getting started.
+There is no one-size-fits-all solution to developing a mobile application.
+Neither cross-platform nor native development will be best-suited to every use case.
+Continually assess the unique needs of each mobile app project to determine if it is better suited for native or cross-platform, and consider the future plans for the application even when you are just getting started.

 To learn how you can accelerate your mobile development by building, testing, and deploying your applications in the cloud, read more about continuous integration for mobile application development and get started with a free CircleCI account today.